2025

 • Independent Variable 2: Amount of calorie restriction (categorical with two levels, such as “less than 1000 calories per day” and “more than 2000 calories per day”).

-• Dependent Variable: Performance on a cognitive task measured by scores on a memory test or reaction times (just needs to be continuous).
+• Dependent Variable: Performance on a cognitive task measured by scores on a memory test or reaction times (measurement needs to be continuous).

 Two-way ANOVA Intuition